 3. Expatriates enjoy security against expropriation

-4. Investors are allowed to make use of land if they invested on such sectors as agricultural, commercial, or industrial.
+4. Investors are allowed to make use of land if they invested on such sectors as agricultural, commercial, education, or industrial.

 5. Expatriates who secured work permits are allowed to send remittances overseas, provided they do them through their commercial banks